We may earn commission from affiliate links →

-Montenegro might not be the first country which springs to mind when you think about a beach holiday and lazing on the sand in the warm summer sun.
+Montenegro might not be the first country that springs to mind when you think about a beach holiday and lazing on the sand in the warm summer sun.
 Am I right?

-But, what might surprise you in that case, is the sheer beauty of the beaches in Montenegro!
+What might surprise you, in that case, is the sheer beauty of the beaches in Montenegro!

-Montenegro is really enjoying a tourism boom and this summer looks set to be one of its best years yet.
-With fantastic attractions, historical sights, amazing scenery, plus the added appeal of the Adriatic Sea – Montenegro is sure to please the Sunseeker in you.
+Montenegro is really enjoying a tourism boom, and this summer looks set to be one of its best years yet.
+With fantastic attractions, historical sights, astonishing scenery, plus the added appeal of the Adriatic Sea – Montenegro is sure to please the Sunseeker in you.

 If you’re a beach fan and you have your sights set on a Balkan gem – let’s talk about some of the most jaw-dropping beaches in Montenegro.
 Prepare to be amazed!

-Sveti Stefan itself is a beautiful town to wander around, but there is a public beach which sits at the end of the causeway, ideal for soaking up the summer sun.
+Sveti Stefan is a beautiful town to wander around, but a public beach sits at the end of the causeway, ideal for soaking up the summer sun.

+Yes, you read that right; the sand is pink.
 At the Sveti Stefan beach, the sand is not only real, but the two-kilometer stretch is also pink.
-Yes, you read that right, the sand is pink.
-Perfect for taking some truly unique holiday snaps – hello Instagram.
+Perfect for taking some genuinely unique holiday snaps – hello, Instagram.

-The beach might not be the largest, but it’s certainly one of the most picturesque in Montenegro and you’ll find sun loungers and umbrellas for comfort throughout the day for a high price – so instead walk to the end – it’ll be free to plonk your towel down.
+The Montenegro beach might not be the largest.
+Still, it’s undoubtedly one of the most picturesque in Montenegro, and you’ll find sun loungers and umbrellas for comfort throughout the day for a high price – so instead, walk to the end – it’ll be free to plonk your towel down.

 Murici, Lake Skadar

-Not an actual Adriatic beach, but more of a beach on the huge lake which runs between Montenegro and Albania, Murici is a beautiful spot for those who want total peace and quiet, in serenity and natural surroundings.
+It is not an Adriatic beach but more of a beach on the huge lake between Montenegro and Albania.
+Murici is a beautiful spot for those who want total peace and quiet in serenity and natural surroundings.

 Petrovac Bay, Budva

-The waters found on this stunning beach are so aqua-blue, it will take your breath away!
+The waters on this stunning beach are so aqua-blue it will take your breath away!
 Located on the beautiful Budva Riviera, this beach is ideal for those who want a traditional beach break, with plenty to see and do when you want to escape the beach.